tanguanhong89/V33-TGN01-Time-Series-Link-Prediction/readme.md

 where
     - X is any event

-    - k is a scalar to determine the period of time event N should be sensitive to.
-Smaller number means more sensitive to longer periods of time
+    - k is a scalar to determine the period of time event N should be sensitive to. s<sub>M</sub>aller number means more sensitive to longer periods of time

     - t*<sub>XN</sub> = t<sub>X</sub>-t<sub>N</sub> (time of event X – time of event N, if X is past event, this value is negative)

     - tanh is hyperbolic tangent

 ## Design Consideration II: Other event properties